Swati Lathia

 • Balance Inquiry: Users can check their account balance using AEPS, providing them with real-time access to their financial information.

-• Fund Transfer: AEPS enables users to transfer funds between bank accounts, facilitating remittances and peer-to-peer transfers.
+• Fund Transfer: AEPS enables users to transfer funds between bank accounts, facilitating and peer-to-peer transfers.

 • Government Subsidy Disbursement: AEPS is used for the direct disbursement of government subsidies, pensions, and welfare benefits to beneficiaries’ bank accounts.